Better Email Marketing Software for Municipalities

 Next steps?

-Envoke is a permission based broadcast email platform for compliance-conscious organizations sending opt-in and mandatory content with an emphasis on data security and subscription management.
-We wrote this article to highlight the differences between email marketing for municipalities and email communication for municipalities having a decade of experience under our belts working with municipalities, small and large.
+Envoke is a permission-based email marketing platform for compliance-conscious organizations sending opt-in and mandatory content with an emphasis on data security and subscription management.
+We wrote this article to highlight the differences between email marketing for municipalities and email communication for municipalities.
+We have almost two decades of experience under our belts working with municipalities, small and large.

 If you can relate to the challenges and found some of the ideas useful in this article you should read the case study District of West Vancouver — Sending a Clear Community Message to see how Envoke helps this municipality of 40,000 residents send 800,000 meaningful emails a year.